winiciuscota/NexPay/README.md

 ## Description

-An Api to register and manage residents of a condominium
+An api emulating the behavior of a payment system

 ## Technologies used on this project